AMIDST THE CLOUDS OF MANY WITNESSES – Dance with joy in your dream

 Australian Indigenous art inspirations

-Dreaming design, outlined with dancing circles, is surrounded with multiple dots
+Dreaming design, outlined with dancing circles, is surrounded by multiple dots

-Afterward, the imprinted earth is smoothed over and painted bodies rubbed away, masking the sacred secrets which had taken place.
+Afterward, the imprinted earth is smoothed over and painted bodies rubbed away, masking the sacred secrets that had taken place.
 The Papunya Tula painting style derives directly from the artists’ knowledge of the traditional body and sand painting associated with the ceremony.
-To portray these dream time creating stories for the public has required the removal of sacred symbols and the careful monitoring of ancestral designs.
+To portray these dream times creating stories for the public has required the removal of sacred symbols and the careful monitoring of ancestral designs.

 Today these secrets have become known to all with modern technologies and communication systems.